IRCTC sees high ticket volumes, but lower convenience fees per ticket thanks to BHIM & UPI payments

 Out of ₹45 crore non-convenience fee income in Internet ticketing, about ₹7-8 crore, or maybe even ₹10 crore comes from advertisements.
 The rest comes from “from the kinds of effort you are talking about”, Mall said without being specific.
 “We are executing more and more projects for monetising the footfall,” Mall added.

 “Hundreds of people have approached me saying that I’m sitting on a gold mine.
 Someone tells me that its potential is ₹500 crore or ₹5000 crore, but nobody comes with a concrete plan of how to extract the gold from the mine.
-It’s a unknown potential, frankly speaking.” — Mahendra Pratap Mall, CMD, IRCTC Ltd.
+It’s a unknown potential, frankly speaking.” — Mahendra Pratap Mall, chairman and managing director, IRCTC Ltd.

 If anybody approaches him with a concrete plan for monetisation, he would be open to it, Mall said.